CCOSTAN/Home-AssistantConfig/README.md

 * (IFTTT) Add a 1 day rain delay to Rachio Sprinkler system if it is going to rain tomorrow also logged to MQTT.
 * (IFTTT) Blink ALL lights if Winds get to 70MPH - Hurricane warning.
 * Turn on some outdoor Lights at Sunset, Turn off 4 hours before sunrise.
 Turn off interior and backyardlights when we go to sleep.
-* Colorize all Front Outdoor lights daily according to a Holiday schedule.

 </td></tr>
 </table>